Unequal exchange: In Marxist economics

-In Das Kapital, however, Marx does not discuss unequal exchange in trade in detail, only unequal exchange in the sphere of production.
+In Capital, however, Marx does not discuss unequal exchange in trade in detail, only unequal exchange in the sphere of production.
 His argument is that unequal exchange implied by labour contracts, is the basis for unequal exchange in trade, and without that basis, unequal exchange in trade could not exist, or would collapse.
 His aim was to show that exploitation could occur even on the basis of formally equal exchange.

 Marx however also notes that unequal exchange occurs through production differentials as between different nations.
 Capitalists utilized this differential in several ways: